MdotAmaan/BSCustomTrailsGuide/README.md

 - Rename them to TrailStart and TrailEnd respectively (They can be called whatever you want.
 Just make sure you can easily differentiate them).

 - Move TrailEnd across the Z axis so that it's right at the tip of your saber.
-Then move TrailStart to the point where you want your trail to start showing up
+Then move TrailStart to the point where you want your trail to start showing up.

 ![points](Images/points.jpg)